-by Emily Goebel, MD FRCPC, reviewed on June 5, 2020
+by Emily Goebel, MD FRCPC

-The growth and development of the normal endometrium is controlled by hormones such as estrogen.
+The growth and development of the normal endometrium are controlled by hormones such as estrogen.
 High levels of estrogen can cause increased growth of the tissue in the endometrium and over time the development of an endometrial polyp.
 Other associated conditions include high blood pressure, obesity, late menopause, and tamoxifen treatment.

 The most common symptoms associated with endometrial polyps are post-menopausal or abnormal vaginal bleeding.
 Some patients will not experience any symptoms and the polyp will be discovered during a medical procedure for another condition.

-In patients with abnormal uterine bleeding, the endometrium is usually sampled by endometrial biopsy or endometrial (uterine) curetting (scrapings of the endometrium with a spoon-shaped instrument).
+In patients with abnormal vaginal bleeding, the endometrium is usually sampled by endometrial biopsy or endometrial (uterine) curetting (scrapings of the endometrium with a spoon-shaped instrument).
 The tissue sample is then examined by your pathologist under the microscope.
 When viewed under the microscope, an endometrial polyp is made up of dilated endometrial glands and stroma with thick blood vessels.

-Very rarely, a cancer will develop in an endometrial polyp.
+Very rarely, cancer will develop in an endometrial polyp.
 For this reason, your pathologist will examine the polyp for abnormal cells that may indicate the presence of a pre-cancerous condition called atypical endometrial hyperplasia or cancer.
 If any abnormal cells are seen, they will be described in your pathology report.